BadAcronym/CPong/README.md

 - using multi-line C macros and the `_Pragma()` replacement for `#pragma`

 ## future plans:
-- fix permanent loading icon
 - simulating a 7-segment display for the current score
 - sound... possibly
+- main/pause menu, start & restart games
 - abstracting platform layer and porting to X11